shelter pets in need

 Taking care of your German Shepherd's coat and being mindful of their health is vital.
 Whether you have a long-haired or short-haired pooch, understanding their grooming needs and common health issues is key to a happy, healthy pet.

 German Shepherds, regardless of coat length, shed year-round.
 Your short-haired German Shepherd requires regular brushing, at least once a week, to manage shedding and keep their coat glossy.
+Adding a salmon oil supplement can also help keep the coat healthy.

 On the other hand, long-haired German Shepherds have a greater tendency to matt, so they could use more frequent grooming, about two to three times a week, to prevent tangles and knots.